 Information on this page:

 Students are accepted during the Spring semester for enrollment in the Fall.
-Applications for Fall enrollment should be filed with the Graduate Selections Committee by December 15.
-Later applications may be considered.
+Applications for Fall enrollment should be completed online via the Graduate College's online application submission system by December 1.
+Complete applications received by this deadline will be given full consideration, although late applications may be considered.

 First, introduce yourself to all Biology faculty members with whom you share strong research interests, and make sure they have a chance to get to know you.
-It is important to communicate with a faculty member and to get that person interested in having you as a student.
-If there is more than one faculty member that would be interested in you, be sure to introduce yourself to all of them.
-Don't be afraid to contact faculty.
+It is important to communicate with a faculty member and start a conversation with them to discuss the possibility of joining their lab.
+If there is more than one faculty member that would be interested in serving as your major advisor, be sure to introduce yourself to all of them.
+Do not be reluctant to contact faculty.
 They want to hear from you!

-Secondly, spend some time to really get to know the faculty.
-All of our graduate programs require successful completion of the research thesis or dissertation.
+Second, spend some time to really get to know the faculty.
+All of our graduate programs require the successful completion of a research thesis or dissertation.
 This, as well as your success in your career after you leave the program, will depend on the quality and creativity of the science that you do while you are here.
 Therefore, you need to make sure that you find a faculty mentor who is a good fit for you.
 Consider several things: Do you share research interests?
-Does the faculty member have space for you?
-Also, does your learning style fit the structure or independence offered by a particular faculty member?
+Does the faculty member have space in their lab group for you?
+Does your learning style fit the structure or independence offered by a particular faculty member?

-Finally, and this is critical, talk to the graduate students to help you make the aforementioned decisions.
+Finally— and this is critical— talk to current graduate students to help you make the aforementioned decisions.
 More than anyone else, the students know what it is like to be in the program.
 Ask students about their experiences working with the faculty member whom you are interested in as a potential mentor.
-Be sure to speak with several students, since different people can have very different opinions.
+Be sure to speak with several students, as different people can have very different opinions.

 As part of the application, you will need to upload the following documents: